jonatas1n/jonatas1n/README.md

 # Hi, mu mané is Jônatas G. Barbosa S.

-## I'm a Science Computing studebt, at Universidade de Brasília.
+## I'm a Science Computing student, at Universidade de Brasília.
 ### Looking for my passion within my area and for new experiences.
 ---
 ## Experience: